zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

  *  Make debug logs available on unit test failure.
 This helps performance a lot by not requiring you to run your unit tests with tons of debug info dumped to output all the time.
 But making it available when you actually need it (Unit test failure)
  *  Easily change logging configuration via API.
- *  Handle uncaught exceptions from other threads and fail tests.
+ *  Uncaught exceptions from other threads will fail your tests.
+You can assert them if they are expected.
  *  No configurable format, It is the best format so everybody should be using it.
-If anything is missing it will be enhanced.
+Format will be evolved as needed.

 ## 2. How to use it.

- Add to your pom.xml dependency section:
+ Add to your pom.xml dependency section (make sure it is ahead of other slf4j backends you might have in your classpath):

     <dependency>
       <groupId>org.spf4j</groupId>